Information for Applying to High School Options

 Where do I go to get information about my magnet/choice options?

-During the application window – January 14 - March 3, 2021 – there were many opportunities to learn more about our choice schools and programs:
+During the application window – January 14 - February 21, 2022 – there are many opportunities to learn more about our choice schools and programs:

 Do families pay tuition to attend high school option programs?